David Carradine: Americana and decline as star

 Carradine guest-starred on an episode of Darkroom and starred in Larry Cohen's Q (1982).
 He made a cameo in Trick or Treats (1982) and was the villain in Lone Wolf McQuade (1983) with Chuck Norris.
 Carradine returned to guest-starring on regular TV series like The Fall Guy, Airwolf, Fox Mystery Theater and Partners in Crime.
-He starred in TV movies like Jealousy (1984) and The Bad Seed (1985), and was still in demand as the star of cheaper action films such as The Warrior and the Sorceress (1984) and On the Line (1984).
+He starred in television films like Jealousy (1984) and The Bad Seed (1985), and was still in demand as the star of cheaper action films such as The Warrior and the Sorceress (1984) and On the Line (1984).

 North and South

 Carradine attracted notice in 1985 when he appeared in a major supporting role in North and South, a miniseries about the American Civil War, as the evil and abusive Justin LaMotte.
 He was nominated for a Golden Globe for Best Supporting Actor for his performance.

 Carradine reprised his role as Caine in Kung Fu: The Movie (1986) for TV, which he also produced.
 It was the acting debut of Bruce Lee's son, Brandon Lee.
 He starred in the low-budget action film Behind Enemy Lines (1986) and reprised his role as LaMotte in North and South, Book II, telecast in May 1986.